NigelGunawardene/CleanArchitecture-AmichaiMantinband/README.md

 Removed filters and middleware error handling as they are not needed.
 Only using endpoint approach - ErrorController

-2 appraoches to flow control
+FOUR appraoches to flow control

+1 - via Exceptions - not that good.

-1 - used at Microsoft and fairly common -
+2 - used at Microsoft and fairly common -
-Install OneOf package
+Install OneOf package into application project
 Create IError interface, extend it in DuplicateEmailEror and use it in the controller.
 This is nice.

-2 -
+3 -
-Install FluentResults
+Install FluentResults into application project
 Similar to OneOf it is a Discriminated Union
-Instead of us having to define more and more results, it will always contain either the class that is defined, or a list of errors
+Instead of us having to define more and more results, it will always contain either the class that is defined, or a list of errors.
+You can either return an object that we define because it has an implicit converter from an authenticationresult, or return an error

+4 - Using ErrorOr and domain level exceptions
+Install ErrorOr into domain project